 Basic Resume Format

-Personal information is always placed at the top of your resume, including your name, address, telephone number, cell phone, fax, and email address.
+At the top of your resume, include your personal information, such as your name, address, telephone number, cell phone, and email address.
+This section allows employers to contact you quickly for further communication.

 Get Started Now!